-LG Signature OLED M TV is cable-free, receives all content wirelessly
+LG Signature OLED M TV is cable-free with 4K 120Hz pictures and audio streamed wirelessly

-(Pocket-lint) - LG has announced its first TV that receives all content wirelessly.
+LG has announced its first TV that receives all content wirelessly.

 The LG Signature OLED M is completely wire-free (save for power).
 It uses what LG calls a Zero Connect media box, which you plug your devices into, be that games consoles, a cable or satellite TV box, or another video or audio source.
 The box then transmits up to 4K 120Hz images to the TV.